 New lifestyles and new habits can be confusing and overwhelming!

 However, it can be easier than you think!
-I’ve categorized ten things you can do to eat real food and you can choose just one to add to your habits this year, or use all ten as a framework for a new way of eating.
+Back in 2011, I categorized ten things you can do to eat real food and now, in 2021, I've updated the list to help made it SIMPLE to choose even just one to add to your habits this year, or use all ten as a framework for a new way of eating.
 As usual, we want to minimize stress, not add to your overwhelm!

 Want to hear about my story and why I chose these ten?
 Read What is Real Food?
 What is Sustainable Living?